 Section 2.3.
-The Revolving Note.
-The Advances shall be evidenced by a single Revolving Note payable to the order of the Bank in a principal amount equal to the Revolving Commitment Amount.
-The Bank shall enter in its ledgers and records the amount of each Revolving Loan, including any conversion or continuation thereof, and the payments made thereon, and the Borrower authorizes the Bank to enter on a schedule attached to the Revolving Note a record of such Revolving Loans, Advances, and payments; provided, however that any failure by the Bank to make any such entry or any error in making such entry shall not limit or otherwise affect the obligation of the Borrower hereunder and on the Revolving Note, and, in all events, the principal amounts owing by the Borrower in respect of the Revolving Note shall be the aggregate amount of all Revolving Loans made by the Bank less all payments of principal thereof made by the Borrower.
+The Notes.
+The Revolving Loans shall be evidenced by a single Revolving Note payable to the order of the Bank in a principal amount equal to the Revolving Commitment Amount.
+The Term Loan shall be evidenced by a Term Note payable to the order of the Bank in the principal amount of the Term Loan.
+The Bank shall enter in its ledgers and records the amount of each Advance, any conversion or continuation thereof, and the payments made thereon; provided, however, that any failure by the Bank to make any such entry or any error in making such entry shall not limit or otherwise affect the obligation of the Borrower hereunder and on the Notes, and, in all events, the principal amounts owing by the Borrower in respect of the Revolving Note shall be the aggregate amount of all Revolving Loans made by the Bank less all payments of principal thereof made by the Borrower and the principal amount owing by the Borrower in respect of the Term Note shall be the aggregate amount of the Term Loan less all payments of principal thereof made by the Borrower.